Serapieum-of-alex/Hapi/docs/32Sensitivity_Analysis.rst

     3-UB: lower bound
     4-wrapper: defined function contains the function you want to run with different parameters and the metric function you want to assess the first function based on it.

-Wrapper function definition
-########

-define the function to the OAT sesitivity wrapper and put the parameters argument at the first position, and then list all the other arguments required for your function

-the following defined function contains two inner function that calculates discharge for lumped HBV model and calculates the RMSE of the calculated discharge.

-the first function "RUN.RunLumped" takes some arguments we need to pass it through the SensitivityAnalysis method [ConceptualModel,data,p2,init_st,snow,Routing, RoutingFn] with the same order in the defined function "wrapper"

-the second function is RMSE takes the calculated discharge from the first function and measured discharge array

-to define the argument of the "wrapper" function
-1- the random parameters valiable i=of the first function should be the first argument "wrapper(Randpar)" 2- the first function arguments with the same order (except that the parameter argument is taken out and placed at the first potition step-1)
-3- list the argument of the second function with the same order that the second function takes them

 SensitivityAnalysis method returns a dictionary with the name of the parameters as keys,